kwkr/logbook-bot/README.md

 [LogMinion](https://logminion.com)

 You can export your log data from there and use it as an input for this bot.
 It will be converted automatically.
 Just swap `export.json` files in the project root.
+Currenlty only logs for current week will be filled.

 It allows yout to seamlessly track your activities and then export it as json.
 Perfect input for this kind of bot!